ballerina-platform/ballerina-lang/README.md

 # Docerina

 Docerina is the API documentation generator tool of the Ballerina language.
-It currently supports generating API documentation in HTML format and it can be extended to support additional output formats as required.
+Currently API documentation is generated in HTML format and it can be extended to support additional formats as required.

 ## Supported Annotations